 Motlow State Community College, an institution governed by the Tennessee Board of

-Regents in the State University and Community College System of Tennessee, is a public,
+Regents in the College System of Tennessee, is a public, comprehensive, two-year,

-Associate of Arts, Associate of Science, Associate of Applied Science, and Associate
+of Science, Associate of Fine Arts, Associate of Applied Science, and Associate of

-of Science in Teaching degrees and credit certificates.
+Science in Teaching degrees as well as certificates.

 Motlow State strives to develop the cultural, intellectual, and career opportunities